-- Unit of Course Weight: A unit of course weight indicates the instructional credit assigned to a course and is designated by the symbol after the course number and name.
+- 1. Unit of Course Weight: A unit of course weight indicates the instructional credit assigned to a course and is designated by the symbol ★ after the course number and name.
 Units of course weight form a part of the degree requirements and are also used to calculate a student's Grade Point Average (GPA). - 2.
-Junior-level Courses: Courses numbered 100-199. - Senior-level Courses: Courses numbered 200-499. - Term: The instructional periods are from September to December (Fall Term), January to April (Winter Term), May/June (Spring Term), and July/ August (Summer Term). - Single-term Course: A term course is a course with a course weight of 3 that normally extends over one University term.
-Certain courses are offered over a single term with weights of ★1, ★1.5, and ★2. - Two-term Course: A two-term course is a course with a course weight of 6 that normally extends over two consecutive University terms.
-Certain courses are offered over Fall/Winter with weights of ★2, ★3, and ★4. - 7.
-Year Status: Each student who has been admitted to a degree program at Augustana is classified according to year status as follows: - a. ★0-23 earned: first-year standing.
-First-year students are normally not eligible to take courses numbered 200 or higher. - b. ★24-53 earned: second-year standing. - c. ★54-83 earned: third-year standing. - d. ★84 or more earned: fourth-year standing.

-8. Course load:

-- a.
-The normal full course load is ★30 for the academic year; - b.
-Course overload: A student must receive special permission from their Academic Adviser to carry more than ★17 in any one term. - Minimum Passing Grade: The minimum passing grade in University of Alberta undergraduate courses is a D. The minimum final grade for transfer of courses from other postsecondary institutions is C-.
+Junior-level Courses: Courses numbered 100-199. - 3.
+Senior-level Courses: Courses numbered 200-599. - 4.
+Term: The standard University of Alberta instructional periods are from September to December (Fall Term), January to April (Winter Term), May/ June (Spring Term), and July/August (Summer Term).
+Augustana Faculty further divides these periods as follows: - a.
+3-week courses: Augustana designates three specific instructional periods during the academic year, consisting of approximately three weeks duration, normally in September, January, and May. - b.
+11-week courses: Augustana designates two specific instructional periods during the academic year, consisting of approximately 11 weeks, extending from late-September to December, and from late-January to April - Single-term Course: A standard credit course has a course weight of ★3 and normally extends over a single instructional period (3-week or 11-week).
+Certain courses may present an alternative course weight - Two-term Course: A two-term course is a course with a course weight of ★6 that normally extends over two or more instructional periods.
+Certain courses may present an alternative course weight. - Year Status: Each student who has been admitted to a degree program at Augustana is classified according to year status as follows: - a. \star 0-23 earned: first-year standing.
+First-year students are normally not eligible to take courses numbered 200 or higher. - b. ★24-53 earned: second-year standing. - c. ★54-83 earned: third-year standing. - d. ★84 or more earned: fourth-year standing. - 8.
+Course load: The normal full course load is \star 30 for the academic year. - 9.
+Minimum Passing Grade: The minimum passing grade in University of Alberta undergraduate courses is a D. The minimum final grade for transfer of courses from other postsecondary institutions is C-.